 The second purpose of this paper is to study the stability of the stationary states and the rates of convergence of the solutions of the evolution problem.
 A key tool is the \emph{free energy} \be{free} \mathcal F[f]:=D\irh{f\,\log f}+\irh{f\,\phi_\alpha}-\frac12\,|\uu_f|^2 \ee and we shall also consider the \emph{relative entropy} with respect to $f_\uu$ defined as

 where $f_\uu$ is a stationary solution to be determined.
 Notice that $f_\uu$ is a critical point of ~$\mathcal F$ under the mass constraint.
-Since there is only one stationary solution $f_\uu$ corresponding to $\uu=\uuu$ if $D>D_*$ and since $\mathcal F$ is strictly convex, in that case we know that $f_\uuu$ is the unique minimizer of $\mathcal F$, it is non-linearly stable and in particular we have that $\mathcal F[f]-\mathcal F[f_\uu]\ge0$.
+We say $f_{\uu}$ is stable, if and only if fu is the critical point of $\mathcal F$.
+For $D >D_*$, the only stationary solution $f_{\uuu}$ is stable, and it is the local minimizer of $\mathcal F$.
+For $0<D <D_*$, the local minimizers of $\mathcal F$ are $f_{\uu}$ with $\uu\ne\uuu$, and they are stable.
 See Section~\ref{Sec:F} for more details.

 To a distribution function $f$, we associate the \emph{non-equilibrium Gibbs state} \be{Gibbs} G_f(v):=\frac{e^{-\frac1D\,\(\frac12\,|v-\uu_f|^2+\tfrac\alpha4\,|v|^4-\tfrac\alpha2\,|v|^2\)}}{\irh{e^{-\frac1D\,\(\frac12\,|v-\uu_f|^2+\tfrac\alpha4\,|v|^4-\tfrac\alpha2\,|v|^2\)}}}\,. \ee Unless $f$ is a stationary solution of~\eqref{fl}, let us notice that $G_f$ does not solve~\eqref{fl}.
 A crucial observation is that